charmplusplus/charm/doc/pose/manual.rst

 ------------

 A simulation in POSE consists of a set of Charm++ chares performing timestamped events in parallel.
-In POSE, these chares are called posers.
+In POSE, these chares are called *posers*.
 POSE is designed to work with many such entities per processor.
 The more a system can be broken down into its parallel components when designing the simulation model, the more potential parallelism in the final